Extensions & Integrations

 };

-You should exclude this file from deployment so it can be different on staging and production servers, as opposed to local dev environments.
+You should exclude this file from deployment to allow it to differ on staging and production servers, as opposed to local dev environments.

 Or, you can use environment variables as enumerated above in the example configuration.
 This is the only way to go with a host like Heroku that does not offer persistent storage on the local drive.